 On the Northern Expedition I noticed the bleaching a little more, and in some locations, the coral looks a little different to what it used to.
 Equally through, it has recovered almost fully in other areas.
 I found the Southern Expedition virtually untouched by bleaching and the coral looks as it always has – beautiful.

 No areas of the reef are 100% ‘untouched’ except the designated pink zones.
 These are the areas most stringently managed in the Reef, and no operator has ever or will ever enter these areas.
-However with our own private moorings at some sites on all itineraries – including the Ribbon Reefs – and the ability to use temporary moorings, usually there are no other ships in sight, and in these locations, the reef is truly spectacular.
+However with our own private moorings at some sites on all itineraries – including the Ribbon Reefs – usually there are no other ships in sight, and in these locations, the reef is truly spectacular.

 In my opinion, the Ribbon Reefs on our Northern Expedition are the most spectacular.
 But others are also beautiful, including Thetford Reef and Steve’s Bommie.